jenkinsci/pipeline-plugin/README.md

 # Installation

 Releases are available on the Jenkins update center.
-You need to be running a sufficiently recent Jenkins release: an LTS in the 1.580.x line or newer (currently 1.609.x for the latest updates), or a weekly release.
+You need to be running a sufficiently recent Jenkins release: an LTS in the 1.580.x line or newer (currently 1.642.x for the latest updates), or a weekly release.

+For Jenkins 2.x users, _Pipeline_ is selected by default in the setup wizard.
-For OSS Jenkins users, install _Pipeline_ (its dependencies will be pulled in automatically).
+If you did not pick it, or are running Jenkins 1.x, install _Pipeline_ (its dependencies will be pulled in automatically);
-You will need to restart Jenkins to complete installation.
+you will need to restart Jenkins to complete installation.

 CloudBees Jenkins Enterprise users get Pipeline automatically as of the 14.11 (1.580.1.1) release.
 Otherwise install _CloudBees Pipeline_ from the update center.
 Again dependencies will be pulled in automatically, including all the OSS plugins.

-For multibranch pipelines and organization folders, install _Pipeline: Multibranch_ (includes as of _Pipeline_ 2.0) plus at least one SCM provider, such as _GitHub Branch Source_.
+For multibranch pipelines and organization folders, install _Pipeline: Multibranch_ (included as of _Pipeline_ 2.0) plus at least one SCM provider, such as _GitHub Branch Source_.

 # News & questions